andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 Basic Source Code Line -> Token -> Executable Statement

 When the `GOTO` command is executed, it will first look whether the argument with the command is located in the list of the labels.
-If there is no reference in the `Label` object (which will only be populated for JASIC programs), the flow will use the `LineNumberXRef` object to determine the target of the jump.
+If there is no reference in the `Label` object, the flow will use the `LineNumberXRef` object to determine the target of the jump.
 For this, the `GOTO` statement will use the token sequence number (an attribute of the `Statement` classes) to retrieve the line number in the BASIC program.

-The argument in the `GOTO` command is either a string (and then in the JASIC handling of the flow), or (alternatively) a number - which makes it part of the BASIC implementation.
+The argument in the `GOTO` command is either a string, or (alternatively) a number - which makes it part of the BASIC implementation.

 Limitations of the current implementation:
 * As the comments commands `REM` and `'` are not reflected in the executables, those commands can not be justed as targets